jameysharp/skism/README.md

 "K" takes two arguments and returns the first, discarding the second.

-"S" takes three arguments&emdash;let's call them x, y, and z&emdash;and applies x to z, and applies y to z, and finally applies the first to the second.
+"S" takes three arguments&mdash;let's call them x, y, and z&mdash;and applies x to z, and applies y to z, and finally applies the first to the second.
 In short, it's equivalent to `xz(yz)`.